aniroxxsc/Highpolar-Project-Deployment/README.md

 Django backend for Real Estate - BSR The project is currently in working state, and some API's are under development To run the project follow the following steps

-(Added property details such as FAQ' and User Favourite functionality)
+Added property details such as FAQ' and User Favourite functionality) Added user authentication using django djoser

 Clone the git repo git clone